Introduction

 Example

 Here's an example of a very simple configuration file that's an infinite world with no blocks in it.
+This is available at configs/empty.ron

 Config(

-world_size: (inf, inf),
+size: (inf, inf),

 lan_discovery: LanDiscovery(